-Philip Bradley (1920-1999) of Ewell was a passionate fairground enthusiast.
+Philip Bradley (1920 to 1999) of Ewell was a passionate fairground enthusiast.
 At the age of 16 he decided he would systematically keep a written and photographic record of every fair in Britain he visited and the fairground rides and vehicles he saw.
 From 1936 until his death in 1999 he methodically compiled notebooks in which he wrote about these fairs and accumulated newscuttings.
 Formed over 65 years Philip Bradley's collection was bequeathed to Surrey History Centre and is of national importance, providing an invaluable history of twentieth century fairgrounds.
 Hugely respected within the Fairground fraternity, his obituary comprised the entire edition of The Fairground Mercury, December 1999.

 Most of the fairgrounds Bradley visited were in the Greater London area such as those at Hampstead Heath, Clapham Common and Ealing Common but he was a regular visitor to Surrey fairs at Mitcham, Milford, Epsom, Tattenham Corner, Leatherhead, Walton on Thames, Reigate, Tolworth, Guildford, and many others; during summer holidays he also visited fairs in Wales, Somerset, Yorkshire and the Isle of Man.
 His 44 fair notebooks are full of fascinating technical and social detail particularly during wartime: in 1941, Bradley comments that many showmen's engines were carrying out demolition work in blitzed cities such as London and Manchester, and in 1942 he records that the idea of a 'blackout fair' had not caught on.
 Wartime proved especially difficult for fairground organisers: limited supplies of food, fuel and 'swag' caused frustrations; coconut shies became rare as coconuts took up valuable shipping space and rifle ranges were deprived of ammunition.
 Music was also muted in case it drowned out the air raid sirens.